HL7/US-Core/input/pagecontent/conformance-expectations.md

 For example, the [US Core AllergyIntolerance Profile] patient is labeled *Must Support*.
 When claiming conformance to the [US Core AllergyIntolerance Profile]:

-* US Core Responders **SHALL** be capable of providing an AllergyIntolerance.patient with a valid reference to a US Core Patient Profile.
+* US Core Responders **SHALL** be capable of providing an `AllergyIntolerance.patient` with a valid reference to a US Core Patient Profile.
-* US Core Requestors **SHALL** be capable of processing an AllergyIntolerance.patienta with a valid reference to a US Core Patient Profile.
+* US Core Requestors **SHALL** be capable of processing an `AllergyIntolerance.patient` with a valid reference to a US Core Patient Profile.

 {% include img.html img="Must_Support_AllergyIntolerance.jpg" caption="Figure 11: US Core AllergyIntolerance.patient" %}